pjox/CamemBERT-site/content/authors/bmuller/_index.md

 ---
 # Display name
-title: Roman Castagné
+title: Benjamin Muller

 # Username (this should match the folder name)
 authors:
-- roman
+- bmuller

 # Is this the primary user of the site?
 superuser: true